 Without exception, all concealed carry permits require a criminal background check and in most states some form of proof of firearm competency such as prior military service or the completion of a local firearm training course.
 Required training varies significantly from Virgina where watching online videos is sufficient, to Illinois where the applicant must complete 16 total hours of in-person instruction.

 In 2022, the US Supreme Court decided NY State Rifle & Pistol Association, Inc V Bruen, which addresses a practice referred to as “May Issue” in some states to require the applicant of the permit prove they have just need or good cause to obtain the permit.
-In many of those states it is virtually impossible to obtain a permit as the issuing department or entity accepts almost no reason to be good enough to obtain a permit.
+In many of those states it was virtually impossible to obtain a permit as the issuing department or entity accepts almost no reason to be good enough to obtain a permit.
 The Supreme Court found this practice unconstitutional and at these states have been forced to remove the discretionary authority to deny permits to someone for a lack of good cause.

-30 states allow that a citizen that can legally own guns may carry it openly (opposite of concealed) in certain public places without any license or permit.
+More than half of states allow that a citizen that can legally own guns, may carry it openly (opposite of concealed) in certain public places without any license or permit.
 15 more states allow that those with “Concealed Carry Permits” can carry both concealed and open.
 Thus there are only 5 states that do not allow open carry of firearms in any form.